 Best dogs for bug out

 The following list of dogs is based on their natural instinct, basic obedience training, and proper socialization.
 This means that these dogs have to be trained like any other dog but do not need any extra training what so ever.
 Many dog breeds have been selectively bred to be protective and loyal which will become very useful in a bug-out situation.
 No matter what kind of dog breed you go for all of them will need some basic training with which you will establish how your dog should behave and have the ability to control him under stressful situations.

 Another very important thing to keep an eye out is how social the dog breed is, ideally you would want a dog which is fearlessly loyal to his adopted family, calm in panic situations, loving with children, friendly towards other dogs and cautious of other people.

 The dog’s size will affect how good of a bug out dog he might become, altho by size, I mean genetic size and not how fat he can become.
 Size not only impacts how heavy their dog bug out bag can be but it also acts as a deterrent against people who might want to harm you or your family.
 Energy levels are also very important as bugging out with a large and lazy dog will be kind of difficult, on the other hand, a very high energy dog breed can be counterproductive as while you are not at home they could easily destroy everything.

 This list of dogs in addition to being a good choice for a bug out dog is also excellent home defenders.

 Due to their size, these make an excellent bug out dogs as they can carry a heavy bug out bag and offer you and your family protection.
-They also have larger fur then some of the other dogs on this list which make them excellent for more colder environments.
+They also have larger fur than some of the other dogs on this list which makes them excellent for more colder environments.